CA province

 Units: Regions 5 and 6 North allocation areas, current caribou closures must be checked

-Deadlines: kind: text; text: Current synopsis seasons and guide quota timing apply
+Deadlines: Current synopsis seasons and guide quota timing apply

-Fees: kind: text; text: Caribou species licence $161 + $69 HCTF + GST • kind: text; text: Basic non-resident alien licence extra
+Fees: Caribou species licence $161 + $69 HCTF + GST • Basic non-resident alien licence extra

 Mountain goat